yungyuc/nsdhw_23au/project/leeshengcian/README.rst

 =================
-Sample Transfomation from AoS to SoA
+Simple Transfomation from AoS to SoA
 =================

 This Proposal shows the work flow and plans for the 2023 Autumn NYCU NSD term project